pslib-cz/2022-p2a-mme-pppp-MartinRostejnsky/install_archlinux_aarch64_rpi/INSTALL.md

 # Installing the Base Kiosk OS on Raspberry Pi 3B+/4
 This document is a guide on how to install the base kiosk operating system on Raspberry Pi single-board computers.
+>**Note**
+> If you want to use our [HW assembly guide](../assemble_rpi_hw/ASSEMBLY.md), we strongly recommend reading it beforehand.

 ## Hardware Requirements
 - Linux computer or a virtual machine